EU Observatory Workprogramme 2013

 4.2 Developing systems to gather analyse and report on the scope and scale of counterfeiting and piracy in the EU and exchange key information

 4.3.
-Building competences in IP enforcement by delivering specialised enforcement training
+Building competences in IP enforcement by delivering specialised enforcement training5.
+New projects

 5.1 Mapping of new business models